bbidault/MapGenerator/README.md

 # MapGenerator

 MapGenerator is an earth-like planet generator/simulator.
 It auto-generates a planet by following a set of physical rules that apply to the earth.
-The application generates and displays a topographic map, a precipitation map and a set of temperature maps.
+The application generates and displays a topographic map, a precipitation map, a set of temperature maps and a biomes map.

 ## Dependencies